shunlog/OOP_lab_5/README.md

 ![](./img/10tables.png)

-It's clear that the optimal number of cooks in this case is **2**.
+It's clear that the optimal number of cooks in this case is **2-3**.

 What about a bigger restaurant with, say, 50 tables?
 By tweaking the parameters so it doesn't take too long to run the simulation, I arrived at this graph:
 ![](./img/50tables.png)

-The optimal number of cooks for 50 tables turns out to be around **11**.
+The optimal number of cooks for 50 tables turns out to be **4**.
-Therefore we can extrapolate that our system turned out pretty linear, requiring a cook for every ≈5 tables, no matter how many tables, which is not very interesting.
-However, this was to be expected as the model is not very complex and has little to no randomness involved.
+This is a bit unexpected, as one would think that for 5 times the number of tables, you would need about 5 times the number of cooks.

+This model is probably very inaccurate, I suspect due to the whole popularity functionality.
+In the real world, the number of people coming to a restaurant doesn't correlate that much with the number of people who came in the previous day.

 # Running the simulation
-## From a ruby file
+The inputs can be passed to the model in two ways.
+## Directly in code
 To run the simulation, simply instance the model with the wanted parameters and call the `step` or `run_a_day` methods, like this:
 ``` ruby
 require_relative 'model/Model'